 5. For the writing task, describe what was made in as much detail as possible.
-Depending on ability, extend the writing task to include more descriptive language and detail; for example, one student wrote a story about a spaceship he made!
+Depending on the abilities of your students, you can extend the writing task to include more descriptive language and detail.
+For example, one student of mine wrote a story about a spaceship he made!

 6. More advanced students can fill in the colors and numbers FIRST, then work to create something according to that criteria.
-A partner is responsible for checking that it’s done properly.
+A partner can be responsible for checking that it’s done properly!

-While students work, I used my iPad’s camera (connected wirelessly to my projector) as a traveling document camera.
+While students work, I used my iPad or iPhone camera (connected wirelessly to my projector through my Macbook) as a traveling document camera.
 Projecting images of their creations was a great way to share inspiration!

-I can challenge the students more as the year goes on, and best of all – no prep at all!
+I can challenge the students more as the year goes on and, best of all – no prep at all!
 Great for assessment, too.
-Because of the integration, you’re covering a lot of core skills at once, and everyone is engaged!
+Because of integration of subject areas, you’re covering a lot of core skills at once, and everyone is engaged!

 You can make your own simple template, or see the one I use with my students by clicking HERE.